 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Group.
-The Group's exposure to credit risk arises with respect to operating activities (primarily for trade and other receivables) and investing activities (cash, short term loans).
+The Group's exposure to credit risk arises with respect to operating activities (primarily for trade and other receivables) and investing activities (cash, short-term and long-term loans).